auth0/auth0-mcp-server/README.md

 Auth0 is an easy to implement, adaptable authentication and authorization platform.
 To learn more checkout [Why Auth0?](https://auth0.com/why-auth0)

-## License
+## 📄 License

 This project is licensed under the MIT license.
-See the [LICENSE](https://github.com/auth0/node-auth0/blob/master/LICENSE) file for more info.
+See the [LICENSE](LICENSE) file for more info.